 A sincere apology and a promise to make things better can motivate the reviewer to delete or edit their original review.
-But even if the customer chooses to leave the negative review up, a good response shows prospective customers looking at your reviews that you are willing to go above and beyond to make sure that every customer has a good experience.
+But even if the customer chooses to leave the negative review up, a good response shows prospective customers looking at your reviews that you are willing to go above and beyond to ensure a great customer experience.

 But there’s another way to deal with bad reviews: making sure that they’re outweighed with positive reviews.
 So here’s how you can get more reviews from your customers.

 You have tons of happy customers out there.
 The problem is getting them actually to leave a review.